-Generally, there is a wide range of jobs in Valdosta with a variety of education and skill requirements.
-The industry with the most workers in Valdosta is the Education and Health Care Services sector, which typically has stringent education and skill requirements for the most visible portion of the workforce, the educators, doctors, and nurses.
+There is a wide range of jobs in Valdosta with a variety of education and skill requirements.
+The industries with the most workers in Valdosta include the Retail trade and Manufacturing sector, which typically has less educated, less skilled workforce, though many manufacturing positions mand high skill levels.
+Healthcare and Social Assistance which typically has stringent education and skill requirements for the most visible portion of the workforce, the educators, doctors, and nurses.
 The sector also has a large support staff with lower education and skill requirements, including maintenance workers, drivers, and many other job classifications.
-Valdosta's second and third largest sectors are Retail Trade and Manufacturing, typically calling for a less educated, less skilled workforce, though many manufacturing positions demand high skill levels.
-Valdosta has a relatively well educated workforce, with over four times as many residents over the age of 16 having a college degree or at least some college as those not having finished high school.
+Valdosta has a well-educated workforce, with over four times as many residents over the age of 16 having a college degree or at least some college as those not having finished high school.